-What recruiters do want you to know is how a pay package is structured: the taxable, stipends, reimbursements, etc. If you need to learn about this, CLICK HERE to tune into our webinar, where we go over this information.
+What recruiters do want you to know is how a pay package is structured: the taxable, stipends, reimbursements, etc. If you need to learn about this, CLICK HERE to tune into the travel therapy webinar, where we go over this information.

 3. You can negotiate.

 I want to first start by saying: Value a good job experience over money.
 Because a shitty job will not be worth any amount of money, if you hate your life.
 Find a good job first.

 And as a travel PT, the money is always good, so don’t worry about that.
 Median Salary for new grad permanent salary is about $66,000, and new grad travel PT salary can be $90,000- $100,000+.
 So, value a good job over the higher paying one.
 Trust me on this one.

 “About how much are you looking to make?” is a common question from recruiters.

 Don’t tell them what you are looking to make.
 Your answer should be, “The best you can do for me.”

 What recruiters want you to know:

 Your opportunity to negotiate will depends on the bill rate, and the recruiting company is a business at the end of the day and needs to keep their lights on too.
 So, sometimes your idea of what is a feasible salary is NOT.

 You can learn more about negotiation in our advanced training HERE.